abhishekkumarjjha/chatcsv/README.md

 Step 2: Install libraries: openai, langchain, pandas, env,streamlit

-Step 3: Activate the environment, go to the file directory and run the following code:
+Step 3: Activate the environment (Restart it), go to the file directory and run the following code:

       streamlit run app.py